mdezelak/VRT_app/README.md

 # Description

 For the purpose of bachelor's thesis, we created an app for visualising running sport activity.
+It's Vue based applications able to parse TCX format files and visualize its content based on technique described in [TO-DO: url to thesis]

 # Requirements